-To help the user start using PETSc immediately, we begin with a simple uniprocessor example that solves the one-dimensional Laplacian problem with finite differences.
-This sequential code, which can be found in \$PETSC_DIR/src/ksp/ksp/tutorials/exl.c, illustrates the solution of a linear system with KSP, the interface to the preconditioners, Krylov subspace methods, and direct linear solvers of PETSc.
-Following the code we highlight a few of the most important parts of this example.
+To help the user use PETSc immediately, we begin with a simple uniprocessor example that solves the one-dimensional Laplacian problem with finite differences.
+This sequential code illustrates the solution of a linear system with KSP, the interface to the preconditioners, Krylov subspace methods and direct linear solvers of PETSc.
+Following the code, we highlight a few of the most important parts of this example.

-Listing: src/ksp/ksp/tutorials/ex1.c
+Listing: KSP Tutorial src/ksp/ksp/tutorials/ex1.c